Yacht Charter planning during the COVID-19 pandemic

 - A recent negative rt-PCR test (allowable time between test and arrival varies)

 - Testing upon arrival and quarantining onboard until the negative results are received.
 At that time you can go ashore.
+No more quarantining is needed for all fully vaccinated visitors, effective 15th June 2021.

 French Island bubble.
 St Barths, St Martin, Martinique, and Guadeloupe will form a French COVID “Bubble”.
 Official Permission to enter plus a negative rt-PCR test less than 72 hours old will be required to enter, and you can then travel freely between islands.